 - (1) Options to purchase Common Stock of the Corporation awarded to executive officers are followed by the designation "TFT."
 In addition, the named executive officers of the Corporation have been granted options to purchase common stock of Thermo Electron companies from time to time as part of Thermo Electron's stock option program.
 Options have been granted to the named executive officers during the last three fiscal years in the following Thermo Electron companies: Thermo Electron (designated in the table as TMO) and Thermo Fibergen Inc. (designated in the table as TFG). - (2) Represents, for Mr. Rainville and Mr. Sindoni, amounts contributed to their respective accounts under the Corporation's profit-sharing plan.
 Represents, for Mr. Healy, amounts contributed to his account under the profit-sharing plan maintained by Fiberprep Inc., a subsidiary of the Corporation.
 Represents, for Mr. Lamort de Gail, amounts contributed for his account under the retirement and profit-sharing plans maintained by E. & M. Lamort, S.A. ("Lamort"), the Corporation's French subsidiary.
-Represents, for Mr. Bergstedt, the amount of matching contributions made by his employer to his account under the Thermo Electron 401(k). - (3) Mr. Rainville is a senior vice president of Thermo Electron, as well as the president and chief executive officer of the Corporation.
-A portion of Mr. Rainville's annual cash compensation (salary and bonus) has been allocated to and paid by Thermo Electron in each of the last three fiscal years as compensation for the services provided to Thermo Electron based on the time he devoted to his responsibilities as a senior vice president of Thermo Electron.
-The annual cash compensation (salary and bonus) reported in the table for Mr. Rainville represents the amount paid by the Corporation and all other sources solely for Mr. Rainville's services as chief executive officer of the Corporation.
-For 1996, 1995 and 1994, 50%, 50% and 50%, respectively, of Mr. Rainville's annual cash compensation (salary and bonus) was allocated to the Corporation for his service as the Corporation's chief executive officer.
+Represents, for Mr. Bergstedt, the amount of matching contributions made by his employer to his account under the Thermo Electron 401(k) plan. - (3) Mr. Rainville is a senior vice president of Thermo Electron, as well as the president and chief executive officer of the Corporation.
+A portion of Mr. Rainville's annual cash compensation (salary and bonus) has been paid by

+Thermo Electron in each of the last three fiscal years as compensation for the services provided to Thermo Electron based on the time he devoted to his responsibilities as a senior vice president of Thermo Electron.
+The annual cash compensation (salary and bonus) reported in the table for Mr. Rainville represents the amount paid by the Corporation and its subsidiaries solely for Mr. Rainville's services as chief executive officer of the Corporation.
+For each of 1997, 1996 and 1995, 50% of Mr.

+Rainville's annual cash compensation (salary and bonus) was allocated to the Corporation for his service as the Corporation's chief executive officer.
 In addition, Mr. Rainville has been granted options to purchase shares of the common stock of Thermo Electron and certain of its subsidiaries other than the Corporation from time to time by Thermo Electron or such other subsidiaries.
 These options are not reported in this table as they were granted as compensation for service to other Thermo Electron companies in capacities other than in his capacity as the chief executive officer of the Corporation.

-- (4) In addition to the matching contribution referred to in footnote (2), such amount includes \$1,313 of compensation attributable to an interest-free loan provided to Mr. Rainville pursuant to the Corporation's Stock Holding Assistance Plan.
-See "Relationship with Affiliates Stock Holding Assistance Plan." - (5) Mr. Lamort de Gail is a citizen of France and all compensation received by him is paid in French francs.
-Translated into U.S. dollars using the average exchange rates for 1996, 1995 and 1994, Mr. Lamort de Gail received annual salary of \$196,587, \$184,364 and \$157,285, respectively, annual bonuses of \$57,014, \$61,584 and \$46,157, respectively, and aggregate contributions under Lamort's retirement plans of \$47,403, \$50,336 and \$35,356, respectively. - (6) Mr. Healy and Mr. Sindoni were all appointed executive officers of the Corporation on June 2, 1994.
-Reported in the table under "Annual Compensation" and "All Other Compensation" are the total amounts paid in 1994 to these individuals for service in all capacities to the Corporation. - (7) Mr. Bergstedt was appointed an executive officer of the Corporation in September 1995.
-Reported in the table under "Annual Compensation" and "All Other Compensation" are the total amounts paid in 1995 to Mr. Bergstedt for service in all capacities to the Corporation.
-Mr. Bergstedt was not an employee of the Corporation prior to 1995.
+- (4) In addition to the matching contribution referred to in footnote (2), such amount includes \$5,741 and \$1,313 of compensation attributable to interestfree loans provided to Mr. Rainville in 1997 and 1996, respectively, pursuant to the Corporation's Stock Holding Assistance Plan.
+See "Relationship with Affiliates - Stock Holding Assistance Plan." - (5) Mr. Bergstedt was appointed an executive officer of the Corporation in September 1995.
+Reported in the table under "Annual Compensation" and "All Other Compensation" are the total amounts paid in 1995 to Mr. Bergstedt for service in all capacities to the Corporation. - (6) Mr. Lamort de Gail is a citizen of France and all compensation received by him is paid in French francs.
+Translated into U.S. dollars using the average exchange rates for 1997, 1996 and 1995, Mr. Lamort de Gail received annual salaries of \$179,014, \$196,587, and \$184,364, respectively, annual bonuses of \$21,899, \$57,014 and \$61,584, respectively, and aggregate contributions under Lamort's retirement plans of \$44,382, \$47,403 and \$50,336, respectively.